opflucker/NetCoreManualDI/README.md

 # .NET Core with Factory Based Dependency Injection
 Example .NET Core applications (console and webapi), with onion architecture and manual dependency injection (DI).
-Instead of Pure DI technique (that suffers of poor decoupling), this solution uses Partial Function Applications ([PFA](https://en.wikipedia.org/wiki/Partial_application)) as factories when resolving dependencies.
+Instead of Pure DI technique (that suffers of poor decoupling), this solution uses factories when resolving dependencies.
 This ensure the same level of decoupling compared to container based DI.

 ## How it works
 The key element is the injection of dependency factories (**d-factories**) when we want to control their lifecycles.
 In this example, some d-factories are defined in class [ApplicationDomainFactories](src/ApplicationDomain/ApplicationDomainFactories.cs):